pyinat/pyinaturalist/CONTRIBUTING.md

 ### Pull Requests
 Here are some general guidelines for submitting a pull request:
-- Use the PR template
+* Use the PR template
-- If the changes are trivial, just submit a PR and briefly explain the changes in the description.
-- Otherwise, please submit an issue describing the proposed change prior to submitting a PR.
+* In most cases, please submit an issue (or comment on an existing issue) describing the proposed change prior to submitting a PR.
+* Or, if the changes are trivial (minor bugfixes, etc.), just briefly explain the changes in the PR description
-- Make sure the code is tested, documented, and type-annotated (as described in sections below).
+* Make sure the code is tested, documented, and type-annotated (as described in sections below).
-- Submit the PR to be merged into the `main` branch.

 ### Tests
 To run all tests and linting: